 David Lane, senior lecturer in speech/theatre education, is directing the show.
 Michael York, assistant technical director for the C-SC theatre department, is the scenic design and technical director.

 Admission to the show is free to C-SC students, faculty, and staff.
 Tickets for the public are $10 for adults and $5 for students and senior citizens.
-For reservations or more information, contact Lane at聽dlane@culver.edu聽or call 573-288-6398.
+For reservations or more information, contact Lane at dlane@culver.edu or call 573-288-6398.

-C-SC junior Jacob Morris receives Sigma Beta Delta scholarship /news/2023/c-sc-junior-jacob-morris-receives-sigma-beta-delta-scholarship/ Mon, 30 Oct 2023 15:35:38 +0000 /?p=26570 Sigma Beta Delta awards the scholarship annually to an outstanding student of business.
-Morris, who is majoring in business administration at C-SC, was notified of the award by the Society鈥檚 Board of Directors and the scholarship committee.
+Sigma Beta Delta awards the scholarship annually to an outstanding student of business.
+Morris, who is majoring in business administration at C-SC, was notified of the award by the Society’s Board of Directors and the scholarship committee.
 The scholarship is used to offset a portion of education expenses.

-鈥淚 am honored to receive this scholarship award from Sigma Beta Delta,鈥 Morris said. 鈥淚 am so grateful to have been recognized for my achievements at Culver-Stockton, and I look forward to a great future in the field, knowing that I have been well prepared by both the college and Sigma Beta Delta.鈥
+“I am honored to receive this scholarship award from Sigma Beta Delta,” Morris said.
+“I am so grateful to have been recognized for my achievements at Culver-Stockton, and I look forward to a great future in the field, knowing that I have been well prepared by both the college and Sigma Beta Delta.”

 In addition to his membership with Sigma Beta Delta, Morris is active at C-SC by holding leadership roles in various student organizations.
 He is the President of Lambda Chi Alpha, Treasurer of the Red Cross Club, a Senator within the Student Government Association, and a member of the Mental Health Awareness Club.
-Morris is a student-athlete and a varsity player with the Wildcat men鈥檚 soccer team.
+Morris is a student-athlete and a varsity player with the Wildcat men’s soccer team.
 He also completed an internship with Northwestern Mutual this past summer.

-Culver-Stockton senior captures essence of 鈥渢he Hill鈥 in new mural /news/2023/culver-stockton-senior-captures-essence-of-the-hill-in-new-mural/ Fri, 27 Oct 2023 21:40:53 +0000 /?p=26564 But the senior from Melbourne, Australia, said as he completed the comprehensive classes in his program, he realized his creative talents reached further than mere branding symbols of his artistic abilities.
+But the senior from Melbourne, Australia, said as he completed the comprehensive classes in his program, he realized his creative talents reached further than mere branding symbols of his artistic abilities.
 Moore wanted to explore other avenues and travel in different directions.
 He was already surrounded by influential people who have supported his creative aspirations, including his mother, who is an art teacher and artist in Australia.

 As his horizons expanded, he began to leave his mark all around the campus.
-He created banners that hang at the welcome of the Carl Johann Memorial Library and the Herrick Foundation Center.聽 And now, as of late October 2023, a more than 36-foot mural, his biggest design to date, graces a wall in the Gladys Crown Student Center located in the heart of the campus.
+He created banners that hang at the welcome of the Carl Johann Memorial Library and the Herrick Foundation Center.
+And now, as of late October 2023, a more than 36-foot mural, his biggest design to date, graces a wall in the Gladys Crown Student Center located in the heart of the campus.

-鈥淚t鈥檚 quite amazing.
-I鈥檓 still quite speechless standing here looking at it,鈥 he said. 鈥淚t is in a really high-traffic area, and I think almost every student at the college will come through this building once a day.
+“It’s quite amazing.
+I’m still quite speechless standing here looking at it,” he said.
+“It is in a really high-traffic area, and I think almost every student at the college will come through this building once a day.
 It really fits well in the space.
-I鈥檓 still at a loss for words.鈥
+I’m still at a loss for words.”

-The mural incorporates several aspects of the college, including detailed depictions of two of the most recognizable buildings on campus 鈥 the iconic dome of Henderson Hall and Johnson Hall, which is the oldest building on campus.
-The well-known Wildcat mascot, 鈥淲ildcat Willie,鈥 is represented in the design at the iconic Tomlinson Fountain, where so many new students over the years have marked their first day by throwing a coin and making a wish during matriculation.
-The images are pulled together in bright hues of the college鈥檚 colors.
+The mural incorporates several aspects of the college, including detailed depictions of two of the most recognizable buildings on campus – the iconic dome of Henderson Hall and Johnson Hall, which is the oldest building on campus.
+The well-known Wildcat mascot, “Wildcat Willie,” is represented in the design at the iconic Tomlinson Fountain, where so many new students over the years have marked their first day by throwing a coin and making a wish during matriculation.
+The images are pulled together in bright hues of the college’s colors.

-鈥淪eeing it in person, my favorite is the color.
-The amount of blue just really pops out and adds a bit of energy to what was once quite a boring space,鈥 Moore said. 鈥淚 love seeing that when I walk past.鈥
+“Seeing it in person, my favorite is the color.
+The amount of blue just really pops out and adds a bit of energy to what was once quite a boring space,” Moore said.
+“I love seeing that when I walk past.”

 Moore said the style behind his design was to create something that would resonate with visitors and have something to take away from their visit to C-SC.
 He noted the use of the arch in the design was an important aspect to include because the real arch at the entrance on campus is iconic but hard to represent in photographs during a visit.

 Moore said a big part of his inspiration to capture the essence of C-SC in a mural stems from the experiences he has had over the last nearly four years.
 As an international student, he said, coming to college as a freshman at the height of the COVID pandemic and knowing no one was made easier because of the people he met.
 He cherishes the chance he has had to form lasting friendships and connections that he will take with him into the future.
-He said that, combined with C-SC鈥檚 experiential learning thought process, contributed to the success of the mural.
+He said that, combined with C-SC’s experiential learning thought process, contributed to the success of the mural.

-鈥淚t shows they have trust in their students, and the professors are teaching these students.
-It shows that what they are doing works, and it gives real-world experience to students,鈥 Moore said. 鈥淚鈥檓 thankful for the opportunity and trust that was put in me by the school to create something that can be long-lasting.鈥
+“It shows they have trust in their students, and the professors are teaching these students.
+It shows that what they are doing works, and it gives real-world experience to students,” Moore said.
+“I’m thankful for the opportunity and trust that was put in me by the school to create something that can be long-lasting.”

-Culver-Stockton alumna to feature artwork beginning Oct.
-28 /news/2023/culver-stockton-alumna-to-feature-artwork-beginning-oct-28/ Fri, 27 Oct 2023 21:35:20 +0000 /?p=26562 91直播 graduate Amanda Brown-DeClue (鈥18) will showcase her artwork during a special exhibition set to open 3-5 p.m.
+91ֱ graduate Amanda Brown-DeClue (’18) will showcase her artwork during a special exhibition set to open 3-5 p.m.
 Oct.
 28 in the Mabee Art Gallery on campus.
 During the opening day of the exhibit, she will hold a discussion at 3:30 p.m. about the inspiration for her artwork and the methods she uses to create the pieces.

 Brown-DeClue is an artist living and working in Quincy, Illinois.
 Her preferred mediums are painting and drawing, and she said she enjoys pushing herself to grow as an artist.
 The featured work for the show will include pieces that showcase landscapes using soft pastels.
 She said these pieces highlight known locations and are tied to a memory.

 The exhibit will also feature non-objective mixed media pieces that Brown-DeClue has created.
-During the event, students and other attendees will have an opportunity to speak with Brown-DeClue to ask questions and talk about the artist鈥檚 work and passion for the industry.
+During the event, students and other attendees will have an opportunity to speak with Brown-DeClue to ask questions and talk about the artist’s work and passion for the industry.

-91直播 to celebrate 鈥淏uilt on the Hill: Homecoming 2023鈥 /news/2023/culver-stockton-college-to-celebrate-built-on-the-hill-homecoming-2023/ Thu, 26 Oct 2023 19:44:30 +0000 /?p=26555 91直播 (C-SC) will welcome back alumni and celebrate with current students and community members during the annual homecoming weekend festivities set for Oct.
+91ֱ (C-SC) will welcome back alumni and celebrate with current students and community members during the annual homecoming weekend festivities set for Oct.
 27-29.

 On Oct.
 27, the J.E. and L.E.
-Mabee Recreation and Wellness Center will transform into C-SC鈥檚 鈥淏uilt on the Hill鈥 homecoming headquarters from 8 a.m.-4:30 p.m.
+Mabee Recreation and Wellness Center will transform into C-SC’s “Built on the Hill” homecoming headquarters from 8 a.m.-4:30 p.m.
 During that time, attendees can register for homecoming and meet for campus tours, scheduled for 11 a.m.-2 p.m. on a first-come, first-serve basis.
 The C-SC classes of 1963 and 1973 will be inducted into the Top of the Hill Society during a luncheon slated for 11:30 a.m.-1:30 p.m. in Meaders Lounge in the Gladys Crown Student Center.
 The event is free for inductees and previous inductees.
 The cost for non-members for the luncheon is $20.

 Off-campus, a golf outing will be held for alumni and friends beginning at 8:30 a.m. on Oct.
-27 at the River Valley Community Golf Course, 33566 220th聽Street, Canton, Missouri.
+27 at the River Valley Community Golf Course, 33566 220th Street, Canton, Missouri.
 The fee is $40 and includes green fees, a golf cart, and lunch.
 Players can pay at the course at the time of the event.

 Festivities continue on Oct.
 28 when several events open to the public are scheduled.

-The day begins with C-SC鈥檚 annual homecoming parade at 9 a.m. in downtown Canton.
-The event will feature the musical talent of several area marching bands and current campus organizations鈥 parade participants celebrating the college and alumni.
+The day begins with C-SC’s annual homecoming parade at 9 a.m. in downtown Canton.
+The event will feature the musical talent of several area marching bands and current campus organizations’ parade participants celebrating the college and alumni.
 An alumni baseball game is set for 10:30 a.m. at Nichols Field, and an Alpha Xi Delta gathering will be held at 11 a.m. at Alpha Xi Delta Plaza.
 From 11 a.m.-1 p.m., Greek houses will be open for tours.

 Saturday events also include a high school band awards ceremony at 11 a.m.-1 p.m. in the Alexander Campbell Auditorium in the Performing Arts Center.
 Those attending campus events can enjoy concessions at the athletic fields.
 Activities for school-age children will include the Big Cat-Little Cat Legacy Land from 11 a.m.-1 p.m. at Himsl Field.
 The event is sponsored by CSTO.